muchirijane/learning-code-through-github-repos/README.md

 - [Awesome Vue Resources](https://github.com/vuejs/awesome-vue) - This widely popular Github repository is jam packed with awesome vue.js resorces.
 It has everything and more for someone who wants to master vue.js.
 From tutorials, podcasts, documentations to full projects, code snippets etc.

+- [Vuejs Resources](https://github.com/gliterd/vuejs-resources) - ThisGithub repository is has valuable vue.js resorces.
+It has tutorials, documentations, libraries & plugins to development tools.

 #### React JS repos

 - [Awesome React Resources](https://github.com/brillout/awesome-react-components) - This amazing Github repository has great resources that include the React ecosystem.
 You can fork or star it will be useful in your next project.
 The repo includes:React tools, React General Resources, React Community, React Online Playgrounds and React tutorials.